jtablesaw/tablesaw/docs/userguide/ml/Uber K Means.md

 Plot.show(ScatterPlot.create("K=3", plot_data, "lon", "lat", "cluster"));
  ```

 Your plot should look similiar to the following.
-You can clearly see the three chosen clusters represented by the color of each pickup location.
+You can clearly see the three selected clusters represented by the color of each pickup location.
 (Notice that the data mirrors the shape of Manhatten and the surrounding area)

  <p align="center">
 <img src="https://github.com/jbsooter/tablesaw/blob/721e8c71d5d524252b4fe6e82dd2aa094552cfb4/docs/userguide/images/ml/k_means/Uber_NYC_K3.png" width="650" height = "500">
 </p>

- A practical issue encountered when using the K-means algorithm is the choice of the number of clusters, K. A common approach is to create an "Elbow Curve", which is a plot of the distortion (sum of squared distances from the centroid of a cluster) against chosen values of k.
+A practical issue encountered when using the K-means algorithm is the choice of the number of clusters, k.
+A common approach is to create an "Elbow Curve", which is a plot of the distortion (sum of squared distances from the centroid of a cluster) against chosen values of k.
 Let's create an Elbow Curve for each value of k from 2,10).

  ```Java
 Table elbowTable = Table.create("Elbow", DoubleColumn.create("Distortion", 10));